 - Use the term “post-hoc rationalization” in a conversation this week.

-“Debugging Your Brain” is a 4-part series.
-Parts 3-4 are still in progress and are not posted yet.
+“Debugging Your Brain” is a 5-part series.
+Part 5 is still in progress and is not posted yet.

-- “Part 1: Modeling” - You’ll imagine some examples where brain-debugging would help, and you’ll develop a model of how the brain works when debugging.
+- “Part 1: Modeling” - When brain-debugging helps, and a model of how the brain works when debugging.

-- “Part 2: Breakpoints” - You’ll learn how to get your mind into a state where you can debug - how to hit a breakpoint.
+- “Part 2: Breakpoints” - How to get your mind into a state where you can debug: how to hit a breakpoint.
 Here you’ll investigate what the “inputs” to your system are.

-- “Part 3: Emotions” - You’ll learn 6 concrete ways to deal with processing emotions more effectively and fully.
+- “Part 3: Processing Experiences” - Six concrete ways to deal with processing experiences more fully and effectively.